Features of the Student Testing Application

 - The student selects the [Microphone] icon to stop dictating.

 Text Response Formatting Toolbar

-In addition to the standard test tools described in the subsection Test Tools, students can use a formatting toolbar for part 2 of the ELA PT above the response field for text response questions (refer to figure 11).
-The formatting toolbar allows students to apply styling to text and use standard word-processing features.
+In addition to the standard test tools described in the subsection Test Tools. a student can use a formatting toolbar for part 2 of the ELA PT above the response field for text response questions (refer to figure 14).
+The formatting toolbar allows the student to apply styling to text and use standard word-processing features.

-Figure 11.
-Text response question with Formatting toolbar
+Figure 14.
+Text response question with formatting toolbar

 Table 3 provides an overview of the formatting tools available.